 Terracotta Army Weapons Were Genuine, Military Grade and State of the Art

-It was 1974, Xi’an, China and one of the most phenomenal archaeological discoveries ever occurred.
-It was the moment when more than 8000 full scale warriors cast of clay were reintroduced to the world after hiding for over two millennia.
+In 1974 in Xi’an, China, one of the world’s most phenomenal archaeological discoveries occurred.
+It was the moment when more than 8000 full scale warriors cast of clay were rediscovered after been hidden for over two millennia.
 The vast army in waiting would become known as the ‘ Terracotta Army’ .

 The warriors themselves were skillfully sculpted from clay.
 It was not until almost three decades after the initial discovery that research revealed that the weapons the army had been provided with were real and not replicas.
 What’s more, they were state of the art, with the crossbows being powerful enough to pierce contemporary armor and kill opponents with a single bolt.